Non-Invasive Prenatal Paternity Test

 Can the shipment of blood cause issues?

-The packaging and boxing we provide for our kit is purposely designed and has an Exempt Label for shipping of biological materials.
+The packaging and boxing we provide for our kit is purposely designed and includes all the required documents for shipping.
 You should encounter no problems sending your samples back to the laboratory.

 Can previous pregnancies or miscarriages affect my test results?